HenriHyttinen/Ai-assistant/SETUP_FOR_REVIEWERS.md

 **Frontend not connecting:**
 - Ensure backend is running on port 8000
 - Check CORS settings in backend
-- Verify FRONTEND_URL in backend/.env
+- Verify API URL in frontend configuration

 ## Verification Checklist